dotarj/protobuf-net-data/README.md

 Protocol Buffers DataReader Extensions for .NET
 ================================================

-A library for serializing ADO.NET DataTables and IDataReaders into a portable binary format.
+A library for serializing ADO.NET DataTables and DataReaders into a portable binary format.
 Uses Marc Gravell's Google Protocol Buffers library, [protobuf-net](http://code.google.com/p/protobuf-net/).

 ### Examples

-Write a DataTable to a file:
+Writing a DataTable to a file:

     DataTable dt = ...;

-    using (Stream stream = File.OpenRead("C:\foo.dat"))
+    using (Stream stream = File.OpenWrite("C:\foo.dat"))
     using (IDataReader reader = dt.CreateDataReader())
     {
         DataSerializer.Serialize(stream, reader);
     }

-Load DataTable from a file:
+Loading a DataTable from a file:

     DataTable dt = new DataTable();